yjs/ycs/README.md

-A compatible .Net implementation of the [Yjs](https://github.com/yjs/yjs) CRDT framework.
+A compatible `.Net` implementation of the [Yjs](https://github.com/yjs/yjs) CRDT framework.

-With this, you can host CRDTs in your .Net application and sycnhronize them with the existing Yjs models running elsewhere.
+With this, you can host CRDTs in your `.Net` application and sycnhronize them with the existing Yjs models running elsewhere.

-Supports [Y.Array, Y.Map, Y.Text](https://github.com/yjs/yjs#shared-types), but does not support Y.Xml types.
-Feel free to submit a PR!
+#### Latest tested Yjs version: [3.4.12](https://github.com/yjs/yjs/releases/tag/v13.4.12).

-Latest tested Yjs version: [3.4.12](https://github.com/yjs/yjs/releases/tag/v13.4.12).
+Supports [Y.Array, Y.Map, Y.Text](https://github.com/yjs/yjs#shared-types), but does not support `Y.Xml` types.

 Short demo
 -------